xinhuixu/laughing-octo-disco/README.md

 ### Parting reminder!!

-We actually worked pretty hard on setting up the control flow AND setting up CSV reading/writing/editing!!
-You don't get to see some of that in our final product because integrating the two quickly became impossible (because of that wacky control flow mentioned earlier), but it is there! <3
+We have put a great effort into setting up the server-side control AND setting up CSV reading/writing/editing!
+Sadly, you don't get to see some of those in our final product because we did not manage to integrate them with the wacky, bloated, wobbly control (which for the most part were functioning).
+Some written but unfortunately unused functions are still contained in `func.c`.